Andy-Bell/pythia/README.md

 ##### How to run the tests

-Open two terminals, and start phantomjs one terminal:
+Open two terminals, and start phantomjs on one terminal:
 ```
 $ phantomjs --wd